The Ultimate Guide to a Career in Dog Grooming

 How to Become a Dog Groomer

-You must be a minimum of 16 years of age.
+In order to become a dog groomer, you must be a minimum of 16 years of age.

-A practical knowledge of dogs and experience of handling them will be an advantage when applying for a college course.
+A practical knowledge of dogs and experience of handling them will also be an advantage when applying for a college course.
 For example, you could look for work experience in a dog grooming, dog walking or dog boarding business.
 Read further information about finding experience here

 Qualifications and Training